 As mentioned above, Asians and Native Hawaiians/Pacific Islanders are combined into one category in indicators for which the data were not collected separately for the two groups.
 The combined category can sometimes mask significant differences between subgroups.
 For example, prior to 2011, the National Assessment of Educational Progress (NAEP) collected data that did not allow for separate reporting of estimates for Asians and Native Hawaiians/Pacific Islanders.
 Information from the Digest of Education Statistics, 2011 (table 21), based on the Census Bureau Current Population Reports, indicates that 96 percent of all Asian/Pacific Islander 5- to 24-year-olds are Asian.
 This combined category for Asians/Pacific Islanders is more representative of Asians than Native Hawaiians/Pacific Islanders.

 In accordance with the NCES Statistical Standards, many tables in this volume use

 a series of symbols to alert the reader to special statistical notes.
 These symbols,

 # Rounds to zero.

 !
 Interpret data with caution.
-The coefficient of variation (CV) for this estimate is 30 percent or greater.
+The coefficient of variation (CV) for this estimate is between 30 and 50 percent.

 ‡ Reporting standards not met.
-Either there are too few cases or the coefficient of variation (CV) for this estimate is 50 percent or greater.
+Either there are too few cases for a reliable estimate or the coefficient of variation (CV) for this estimate is 50 percent or greater.